xuantiep/xdeb-org/content/post/ansible-wireguard-vpn-server-debian.md

 You find my WireGuard Ansible role at [frjo/ansible-roles](https://github.com/frjo/ansible-roles).
 This will set up WireGuard as a VPN server allowing clients to connect and access the internet.
 I got a lot of help from [iamckn/wireguard_ansible](https://github.com/iamckn/wireguard_ansible) when I created my role.

 The iOS client support configuration via QR codes so I added that to my setup.
 The last step in the role will download the client configurations files and QR codes as PNG images to your local machine.
+By default 20 client configurations are created.

 The Debian 10 version of the WireGuard role do not include any PostUp/PostDown iptables rules to set up the firewall.
 If you want them look at this [old version](https://github.com/frjo/ansible-roles/blob/f9ff3fc4c6b5bbe422a12e76e9d071b2865af10b/wireguard/templates/etc/wireguard/wg0.conf.j2) of the wg0 conf file.